-The IMO adopted the HONG KONG INTERNATIONAL CONVENTION FOR THE SAFE AND ENVIRONMENTALLY SOUND RECYCLING OF SHIPS in 2009.
-It is aimed at ensuring that ships, when being recycled after reaching the end of their operational lives, do not pose any unnecessary risk to human health and safety or to the environment.
+The IMO adopted the HONG KONG INTERNATIONAL CONVENTION FOR THE SAFE AND ENVIRONMENTALLY SOUND RECYCLING OF SHIPS in 2009 are both aimed at ensuring that ships, when being recycled after reaching the end of their operational lives, do not pose any unnecessary risk to human health and safety or to the environment.
 In addition, the Convention seeks to ensure the proper management of hazardous materials on board ships.

 At the same time, a series of new requirements focussing on the Occupational Health & Safety and the Environmental impact of the recycling industry were introduced.
 The EU also published its own "Ship Recycling Regulation" in December 2013.